• Skip to primary navigation

 Lotrščak Tower

 For city views of Zagreb, the best place to go is to the top of the Lotrščak Tower.
-Just down from St Mark’s Church along Strossmayer’s Promenade, this 13th century tower sits on the edge of the Upper Town.
-From it you can see right across the modern city center of Zagreb and enjoy its rather varied cityscape.
+Just down from St. Mark’s Church along Strossmayer’s Promenade, this 13th-century tower sits on the edge of the Upper Town.
+From the tower, you can see right across the modern city center and enjoy its rather varied cityscape.

-However, you also can get views back into the Upper Town from here and see buildings like St Mark’s Church and Zagreb Cathedral from a different perspective.
+However, you also can get views back into the Upper Town from here and see buildings like St. Mark’s Church and the Zagreb Cathedral from a different perspective.
 If you don’t want to go up the tower, there are several good viewpoints facing the Lower Town on Strossmayer’s Promenade.

 The Zagreb funicular is one of many tourist attractions in Zagreb, Croatia.
 It is one of the shortest funiculars in the world; the length of the track is 66 meters.